A theology of grip.

 But grace is God giving God—Father, Son, and Holy Spirit.
 It is rooted in God’s eternal, triune being.

-Thank goodness grace is not rooted in us.
-Because our grip fluctuates.
+Thank goodness grace does not depend on us.
+Our grip slips and fluctuates and falters.
 Sometimes we cling.
 Sometimes we loosen.
 Sometimes we forget.
 Sometimes we drift.
 Sometimes we actively shove Him away in rebellion.
 Our grip is not “invariable.”
 It is unstable.

 But—God’s grip is the One Invariable Grip.

-And that’s why He is the God of Jacob.
-That’s why salvation is not grounded in the strength of our faith, or our character, or our life.
+And that is why He is the God of Jacob.
+That is why salvation is not grounded in the strength of our faith, or our character, or our life.
 Our salvation does not depend on the unyielding strength of our hold on God, but on the unyielding strength of God’s hold on us.

 That is what it looks like when God loves for real.
-And because God does love us for real, He doesn’t do the “safe distance” thing.
+Because God truly loves us, He doesn’t do the “safe distance” thing.
 Grace is not God watching us self-destruct from a safe distance.

-We are not living lives where we’ve merely made a few mistakes.
-And needing just a little bit of grace to keep going.
-A little bit of turning the other way.
+We are not people who have just made a few mistakes, needing just a little bit of grace to keep going.
+A little bit of God turning the other way.
 There is no one in that position.
 No one.

 And God has stepped inside the psych ward of our delusion.

-We have lost our minds in sin.
-Completely lost our minds.
-The only reason we don’t see how broken we are is that we’re surrounded by it, swimming in it, breathing it, comparing ourselves to some other bloke we’re able to spot a little further into the mire than we are.
+Sin has driven us mad.
+The only reason we don’t see how broken we are is that we’re surrounded by it, swimming in it, breathing it, always comparing ourselves to someone who seems just a bit deeper in the mire.

 We have fallen into delusion.
 We call darkness light.
 We call poison medicine.
 We call control wisdom.
 We call our pride “strength.”
 We call avoidance “peace.”
 We call self-salvation “responsibility.”
 We call our doubt “intellectual humility.”
 We call our assessments “spiritual discernment.”
 We call our spiritual track records “maturity.”
 We call our spiritual productivity “fruit.”
 We call our speculations about God “theology.”
 We call our emotional vibes “the Spirit.”
 We call self-improvement “sanctification.”
 We call our feelings and our self-expression “authenticity.”
 We call our scientific reasoning neutral.
 We call identity “self-definition” when identity is being named in Christ.